folk-lab/FastDAC/FastDAC Command Reference.md

 ## CHECK_WAVE

-`CHECK_WAVE` returns how many setpoints, and the total number of samples, have been configured for the specified wave number (0 or 1).
+`CHECK_WAVE` returns how many setpoints, and the total number of samples, have been configured for the specified wave number (0-7).

 Syntax:
 `CHECK_WAVE,{wave number}`